ShannonMujera/CrudPhp/README.md

 # CrudPhp
 Basic crud operations using php
-Inserting, deleting and updating data into my sql database
+Inserting, deleting and updating data into my sql database.
+Good way to learn